JohanLundberg12/SecondYearProject2021/README.md

 ## Phase 2:
-- Make sure labes should be correct
+- Make sure labes are correct
-- Make sure samples are motivated explainable
+- Make sure samples are motivated and explainable
 - checklist code, code yourself, manual generation
 - data format should be in the same format as the original training data
 - present generated samples april 13-15